aboutcoders/job-bundle/README.md

 This bundle provides the following features:

 - Asynchronous execution of jobs
-- Cancel, Update, Restart jobs
+- Status information about jobs
+- Functionality to cancel, update, restart a job
-- Repeated execution of jobs with schedules
+- Repeated execution of jobs with schedules (cron based expressions)
 - JSON REST-Api
-- Supported message queue backends:
+- Support for multiple message queue systems:
   - Doctrine DBAL
   - PhpAmqp / RabbitMQ
   - InMemory